 The Dramatic Ways Childbirth Has Changed

 Women’s expectations of childbirth have changed throughout the years.
-Hundreds of years ago, childbirth was incredibly risky business.
+Hundreds of years ago, childbirth was an incredibly risky business.
 In the 18th century, mothers frequently died from a strange illness called “childbed fever” after giving birth.
 They endured severe pain, developed a fever and many eventually died.

 According to the article, The Tragedy of Childbed Fever, in the New England Journal of Medicine: